BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 - **Title**: This should be the exact match search term.
 For example, 'What is the meaning of developmental editing?'
 - **Category**: The post should be in the sub-pillar category.
 For example 'book editing > **developmental editing**'
 - **URL**: This should be simple and exact match phrase.
 For example site.com/book-editing/developmental-editing/what-is-the-meaning-of-developmental-editing
-- **Key Image**: The tone of the image should match that of the parent pillar.
-The Alt text should contain the sub-pillar phrase.
+- **Key Image**: The tone of the image should match that of the parent sub-pillar artilce.
+The Alt text should contain the exact match phrase.

 This is the best format for the post:
 1. **Image** - this should be related to the topic and, ideally, use the pillar post image as an inspiration.
+2. **TLDR** - This is a callout box at the top of the post that provides a 250 to 300 character summary of the exact match phrase.
-2. **Introduction** - this should be an introduction to the topic and, ideally, contain one link to an high ranking external source (for example Wikipedia).
+3. **Introduction** - this should be an introduction to the topic and, ideally, contain one link to an high ranking external source (for example Wikipedia).
-3. Table of Contents - this is a active table of contents using structured data.
+4. **Table of Contents** - this is a active table of contents using structured data.
-4. **Post section** -  This contains the following:
+5. **Text section** -  This contains the following:
-	- Image from the post with the correct structured data for the image.
-The alt text is descriptive but also contains the post phrase.
-	- Unique text that is related to the post exact phrase.
-This is 40 to 50 words in length.
-It is not SEO optimized but IT IS designed to try and grab the SEO snippet.
-The post is focused on AI carousel, this is non-AI SEO snippet.
-	- A link to the sub-pillar post.
-This ahref text for this post will include the post exact phrase. all out with
+	- Split into h2 headers with ids that match the TOC.
+	- Clear, detailed information that outline and explains the exact match query.
+	- Where possible, external links to high ranking sites.
+	- Where possible, internal links to relevant sites.
+	- Where possible, links to scholar or 'expert' material.
+7. fdgfd

+   6.

 The end of the post needs a **Bootstrap call out** with a link to the pillar article.
 This is another indicator to Google about the structure of the pillar system.